 await page.goto('https://example.com/products');

-// Wait for specific element
+// Wait for a specific element to appear

-await page.waitForSelector('.product-list', { timeout: 5000 });
+await page.waitForSelector('.product-list', { timeout: 10000 });

 // Or wait for multiple conditions